Importing and exporting OTU abundance tables

 - Name The name of the OTU, specified by either the reference database or by the OTU representative.

-- Taxonomy The taxonomy of the OTU, as specified by the reference database when a database entry was used as Reference, e.g "Bacteria; Firmicutes; Bacilli; Lactobacillales; Lactobacillaceae; Lactobacillus; Lactobacillus gasseri".
+- Taxonomy The taxonomy of the OTU, as specified by the reference database when a database entry was used as reference, e.g "Bacteria; Bacillota; Bacilli; Lactobacillales; Lactobacillaceae; Lactobacillus; Lactobacillus gasseri".

 - Sequence The sequence of the centroid of the OTU.